 Restore a user mailbox

-Use the Office 365 admin center to restore a user account
+Use the Microsoft 365 admin center to restore a user account

-If the mailbox was deleted by deleting the corresponding Office 365 user account, you can restore the mailbox by restoring the user account in the Office 365 admin center.
+If the mailbox was deleted by deleting the corresponding user account, you can restore the mailbox by restoring the user account in the Microsoft 365 admin center.

-To restore an Office 365 user account, see Delete or restore users.
+To restore a user account, see Delete or restore users.

-Use Exchange PowerShell to restore a user account
+Use Exchange Online PowerShell to restore a user account

 You can recover soft-deleted mailboxes using the PowerShell cmdlet below.
 The cmdlet example below restores the mailbox for Allie Bellew.